 Church Street Car Park, Falmouth TR11 3EG

-Cornwall’s newest addition to the food festival lineup, the Falmouth Food Festival welcomes you to a weekend of non-stop foodie goodness.
+Back for another year on Cornwall's ever-growing food festival lineup, the Falmouth Food Festival welcomes you to a long weekend of non-stop foodie goodness.
 Local vendors whip up tongue-tingling treats, from brownies and cakes to burgers and wonderfully fresh seafood, while a selection of microbreweries and coffee roasters wait to well and truly wet your whistle.

-If you want to quench your thirst for knowledge, a series of gin talks, wine tastings, and chef demos ensure you leave with a new appreciation for your favourite dishes and drinks.
+If you want to quench your thirst for knowledge, a series of gin talks, wine tastings, and chef demos ensures you leave with a new appreciation for your favourite dishes and drinks.
 Alongside the button-popping variety of food stalls, this foodie sensation also offers some superb entertainment, with DJs and bands taking to the stage to fill the air with music throughout the weekend.
+Of course, Falmouth is home to many excellent restaurants, too, so make sure to explore further than the festival for the full foodie experience.

 Falmouth International Sea Shanty Festival